theislab/archmap/docs/beta_feature/index.rst

-Special Features
+Beta Features
 ===================

-The following special features are available to beta users now:
+The following beta features are available to beta users now:

 For Atlas Uploaders
 -------------------